The California-based graphic designer on Star Trek, minimalist aesthetics and why you need to do what you love.

 Rule two – use free imagery only

-With this framework in place Saslow set to work last year, challenging himself to create 365 posters that encapsulate the character and creative expression of a film.
+With this framework in place Saslow set to work last year, challenging himself to create 365 posters that encapsulate the character and creative expression of the chosen films.
 No mean feat.

 “I read about a designer in Australia, Pete Majarich, who was doing one movie poster a day.
 All very minimalist.
 Some used only text, others used simple vector graphics,” Saslow explains.
 “His photos were mostly free public domain imagery.
 The proverbial light bulb went off over my head: ‘Why not me?!’
 So I did it.”